sandeep194920/MERN_Projects/1_show_hide_people/README.md

 - When this button is clicked again the friend cards are displayed again or not

 You can run `npm test` and press `a` to run all the tests

+##### How to deploy to Netlify

+- Each folder in this repo is a react app that we have deployed in this page
+- `cd project_folder`.
+Example, `cd 1_show_hide_people`
+- `npm run build`
+- Make sure /build is removed in .gitignore.
+Otherwise this cannot be pushed to git
+- git add, commit and push this build
+- Go to [Netlify site](https://app.netlify.com/start) and choose Github
+- Select MERN_Projects
+- Base directory - project/build.
+Example, `1_show_hide_people/build` or `2_tours_app/front-end/build`
+- Build command - `npm install`
+- Click on Deploy Site